 Where southern Fair Trade suppliers receive a pre payment from buyers, they ensure that this payment is passed on to the producers or farmers who make or grow their Fair Trade products.
 Buyers consult with suppliers before canceling or rejecting orders.
 Where orders are cancelled through no fault of producers or suppliers, adequate compensation is guaranteed for work already done.
 Suppliers and producers consult with buyers if there is a problem with delivery, and ensure compensation is provided when delivered quantities and qualities do not match those invoiced.
 The organization maintains long term relationships based on solidarity, trust and mutual respect that contribute to the promotion and growth of Fair Trade.
 It maintains effective communication with its trading partners.
 Parties involved in a trading relationship seek to increase the volume of the trade between them and the value and diversity of their product offer as a means of growing Fair Trade for the producers in order to increase their incomes.
 The organization works cooperatively with the other Fair Trade Organizations in country and avoids unfair competition.
 It avoids duplicating the designs of patterns of other organizations without permission.
 Fair Trade recognizes, promotes and protects the cultural identity and traditional skills of small producers as reflected in their craft designs, food products and other related services.

-4) Payment of a Fair Price A fair price is one that has been mutually agreed by all through dialogue and participation, which provides fair pay to the producers and can also be sustained by the market.
-Where Fair Trade pricing structures exist, these are used as a minimum.
-Fair pay means provision of socially acceptable remuneration (in the local context) considered by producers themselves to be fair and which takes into account the principle of equal pay for equal work by women and men.
-Fair Trade marketing and importing organizations support capacity building as required to producers, to enable them to set a fair price.
+4) Payment of a Fair Price A fair payment is one that has been mutually negotiated and agreed by all through on-going dialogue and participation, which provides fair pay to the producers and can also be sustained by the market, taking into account the principle of equal pay for equal work by women and men.
+The aim is always the payment of a Local Living Wage.
+Fair Payment is made up of Fair Prices, Fair Wages and Local Living Wages.

 5) Ensuring no Child Labour and Forced Labour The organization adheres to the UN Convention on the Rights of the Child, and national / local law on the employment of children.
 The organization ensures that there is no forced labor in its workforce and / or members or homeworkers.
 Organizations who buy Fair Trade products from producer groups either directly or through intermediaries ensure that no forced labor is used in production and the producer complies with the UN Convention on the Rights of the Child, and national / local law on the employment of children.
 Any involvement of children in the production of Fair Trade products (including learning a traditional art or craft) is always disclosed and monitored and does not adversely affect the children's well-being, security, educational requirements and need for play.